bairdb01/GameBoy-emu/README.md

 2. Implement each opcode to specification (testing as much as you can along the way)
 3. Implement Memory Controllers and ROM/RAM banking
 4. Timers
-5. LCD Controller
+5. LCD Controller/GPU (Redesigning implementation)
-6. DMA

 ...
 To be continued